Training Days 15-30- Monitoring Your Dog

 Option 1: Replace the Collar Receiver with a regular collar.
 Put your dog in a car that is within the Boundary Area and drive him out of the Boundary Area.

 Option 2: Replace the Collar Receiver with a regular collar and leash.
-Walk your dog out of the Boundary Area while giving a command such as “OK” at a specific place of the Boundary Area (the end of your driveway, sidewalk, etc.).
+Walk your dog out of the Boundary Area while giving a command such as “OK” at a specific place of the Boundary Area (the end of your driveway, footpath, etc.).
 Always leave the Boundary Area with a leash at this place and your dog will associate leaving the Boundary Area only on a leash, only at this place, and only with a person.
 You may initially need to convince your dog to leave the Boundary Area with a food treat and lots of praise.

 Option 3: You may also carry your dog out of the Boundary Area.